sambofra/mopo16s/README.md

 Both files should be in .fasta format, with the latter saved alternating forward and corresponding reverse primers.

-To generate the files starting from the same repositories used in the mopo16s paper, run:
+To generate the two files, rep_set.fasta and good_pairs.fasta, starting from the same repositories used in the mopo16s paper, first set the required GreenGeenes cluster similarity level for the reference set in the shell script download_data.sh, then run:

 	cd data
 	./download_data.sh